phoenixlzx/MTab/README.md

 I created this simple newtab extension to override the default one.

-Web UI devs needed, PRs welcome!
+Web UI devs needed, PRs welcomed!